zaiisao/Documentation/en/Interactive Broadcast/call_statistics_web.md

 });
 ```

 > Call the `getLocalAudioStats` and `getLocalVideoStats` methods after receiving the `stream-published` callback.
-It takes at most 3 seconds to get the statistics.
+It takes less than 3 seconds to get the statistics.

 <a name ="remote_stream_statistics"></a>
 ### Get the statistics of the remote stream